BlockBuddies (BLBD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 BlockBuddies Historical Price

-According to the latest data gathered on BlockBuddies live price page, the current price of BlockBuddies is 0.000236USD.
+According to the latest data gathered on BlockBuddies live price page, the current price of BlockBuddies is 0.00018USD.
 The circulating supply of BlockBuddies(BLBD) is

 In the past 24 hours, BlockBuddies has shown a price movement of